Royal Montgomeryshire Militia: Napoleonic Wars

-Ireland
+Ireland again

 In April 1808 the Royal Montgomery moved to Chichester, and in 1809 they were quartered in Brighton, then at Hythe and Winchelsea.
 In the winter of 1810–11 it was at Dover, then at Brabourne Lees Barracks near Ashford.
 Legislation was passed in 1811 permitted British militia regiments to serve in Ireland for periods of two years.
 In May Col Browne volunteered the Royal Montgomeryshires for this service, one of the first units to do so; all but seven men agreed to go.
 Colonel Browne died on 2 July, and Lt-Col John Davies of Nantcribba Hall took command.
 On 6 August the Royal Montgomery paraded to march to the point of embarkation, and they arrived at Cork on 25 August, as one of the first group of 13 militia regiments to serve there.